Soga238/berry/docs/class.md

 # Class

-### Class and Instance
+## Class and Instance

 Berry provides some object-oriented functionality through classes.
-Class can be created by C-API or defined using a Berry script.
-Berry's class consists of several methods and member variables.
+Class can be created by C-API or defined using a Berry code.
+Berry's class consists of some methods and member variables.

-#### Define a class
+## Define a class

 Uses keyword `class` definitions class.